 This post provides links to some of the key MCC resources, and also outlines key considerations for development of sets of folders, without revealing specific folder recommendations.

-Probably the most useful is the MCC Design Awards section, which provides actual pictures (for the most part) of award winners from 2007 to 2010.
-Another suggests "How to Start With MCC", which notes that MCC is tied to matter opening, how attorneys and staff work with documents, records management, and (of course), knowledge management.
+An ILTA slide deck addresses "How To Start With MCC", which notes that MCC is tied to matter opening, how attorneys and staff work with documents, records management, and (of course), knowledge management.
 Another extensive MCC resource is the International Legal Technology Association's somewhat dated "matter centricity" page.

 As with other taxonomy projects, I believe that MCC adoption and success benefits greatly from simplicity (see "KM and the Simple Stick").
 In practice, I think this means that no more than 5-10 substantive folders, and starting out with as little as two, one for email and one for documents.
 The MCC Design Awards and other industry trends indicate that approaches calling for dozens of folders for various matter types have failed to be fully implemented.